 - from a completely empty cache

 Chances are, that's a very different environment from your local computer, and therefore you get very different numbers.

 SpeedCurve also runs Lighthouse tests for you.
 Lighthouse is run separately from your main SpeedCurve tests, and uses the "3G Fast" network throttling regardless of your SpeedCurve browser profile.

 We don't use any of the Lighthouse inbuilt network and CPU throttle settings.
 Instead all the network and CPU throttling is setup by WebPageTest at the OS layer (for network) and in the browser (for CPU).
 In the Lighthouse reports it says "Provided by environment" for network and CPU throttling.
 It means the WebPageTest test and the Lighthouse audit run with the same conditions from your SpeedCurve settings.

 Because of this, it's normal for Lighthouse to report slightly different numbers than your SpeedCurve dashboards.
+Learn more about this.

 Test hardware is a big differentiator.

 We use the EC2 instances described here.
 WebPageTest is awesome, but its hardware is run by volunteers.
 Pat Meenan, the creator of WebPagetest, has no control over that hardware and doesn’t track what the hardware is.